 You should work together to test out the signal when your loved one with T1D has a stable blood sugar level and is feeling normal.
 That way, you will see if the signal makes sense for everyone involved.
 Don’t be afraid to have “practice drills” to make sure everyone knows how to respond.

 You may also want to map out responses in different scenarios.
 For instance, a plan for what to do at home as well as a plan for what to do when you are away from home (does everyone know where the glucagon is kept in the car, on vacation, at a relative’s house, etc.?).

 People can be reluctant to ask for help—even when they most need it.
 Sometimes, they may not even be aware that they need help.

 Remind your loved one with T1D that they should never hesitate to ask for help and emphasize to other family members that they should be ready to help at a moment’s notice.

 Fear of Hypoglycemia is a real thing and quite common.
 But it can be overcome.

 For additional advice about severe hypoglycemia emergency plans, T1D families should consult with their healthcare providers, and ask about which glucagon option is best for them.

-This education is made possible with support from Lilly Diabetes (BAQSIMI).
+This education is made possible with support from Lilly Diabetes (BAQSIMI) and BD.